westonganger/westonganger/README.md

 <h1 align="center">Weston Ganger</h1>

 <p align="center">
-<b>I am currently looking for a new software/web development position as a Senior Rails developer.
+<b>I am currently looking for a new software/web development position as a Software Architect or Senior Rails developer.
 Remote Only.</b>
 <br>
 <b>I am located in the PST time zone in the Lower Mainland, BC, Canada</b>
 <br>